L3MON4D3/LuaSnip/DOC.md

 contain a "luasnip" field wich is a table for extra parameters for the snippet, till now the only valid one is autotrigger.

+After snippets were lazy-loaded, the `User LuasnipSnippetsAdded`-event will be triggered.

 # EXT\_OPTS

 `ext_opts` are probably best explained with a short example: